russ430/space-invaders/README.md

 # Space Invaders

-I wanted to try my hand at coding up a computer game and decided to recreate the classic Space Invaders game.
-I developed the game itself entirely with vanilla JavaScript and the HTML canvas.
-It has 5 levels that progress in difficulty as each level is passed.
+In order to sharpen my JavaScript skills I wanted to challenge myself to build an application without any libraries or frameworks.
+I landed on developing a game and decided to recreate the classic computer game Space Invaders.
+I built the game to have 5 levels that increase in difficulty as each level is passed.
+The player will have 3 lives per level and scores points for each invader eliminated.

 ## Live Demo